Serve our Clients • Serve our Community • Make a Difference

 Vehicle Patrol That's Proactive, Not Reactive

 Marked patrol vehicles and documented visits — a budget-friendly alternative to standing guards for most HOAs and apartments.
-GPS-stamped reports, free parking enforcement, and 24/7 dispatch for calls for service across Orange and LA County.
+Time-stamped photo reports, free parking enforcement, and 24/7 dispatch for calls for service across Orange and LA County.

 What's Included in Every Patrol Visit